konveyor/kai/docs/installation.md

 1. Install **Java 17 or later** and the latest version of **Maven**.

+2. [Git](https://git-scm.com) must be installed and on the `PATH`.

-2. Required LLM model and key to use the Kai.
+3. Required LLM model and key to use the Kai.
 Refer to the [LLM Selection Guide](/docs/llm_selection.md) for details.

 ## IDE Plugin Installation Methods